Note: To use heatmaps, autocapture must be enabled.

 Heatmaps is a feature in the toolbar that shows you how users are interacting with elements on your website or app.

-To view your heatmaps, click on the toolbar and then click on the red fire (🔥) icon.
+To view your heatmaps, click the heatmap icon on the toolbar.

 With the heatmap on, clickable elements on your website will have a red overlay with numbers on them.
 Here's an example of our website with the heatmap enabled:

-Each number in the top right box of each element represents the number of clicks it received.
+Each number in the top right box of each element represents the total number of clicks in the last 7 days.
 The number in the top left of the element is the number of rage-clicks.

 Numbers at the bottom or top of the screen indicate that there are more elements that are not currently being displayed on the page.

 How to create an action from a heatmap

 Once you have enabled the heatmap, click on any element.
 You will then be able to create an action from it.